Generalized Linear Models (GLMs) for Complex Surveys in Python

 Linear, logistic, and count regression with design-adjusted standard errors

-Fit linear and logistic regression models to complex survey data in Python.
-Learn design-adjusted GLMs with proper standard errors using the svy library.
+Fit linear, logistic, and Poisson regression models to complex survey data in Python.
+Learn design-adjusted GLMs with proper standard errors, categorical predictors, and survey weights using the svy library.

 Keywords

-GLM survey data Python, logistic regression survey weights, linear regression complex survey, survey weighted regression, binomial GLM, Gaussian GLM, svy library
+GLM survey data Python, logistic regression survey weights, linear regression complex survey, survey weighted regression, binomial GLM Python, Gaussian GLM survey, Poisson regression survey, svy glm tutorial, design-adjusted standard errors, categorical predictors survey, survey regression analysis, Taylor linearization variance

 Generalized Linear Models (GLMs) extend ordinary linear regression to accommodate response variables with non-normal error distributions, such as binary, categorical, or count data.